Good Health

 Sight

 For those not already under specialist services, high street opticians offer sight tests.
 You’re entitled to a free NHS sight test if you: are under 16 or are 16, 17 or 18 and in full-time education.
-For those using specialist services those over 18 years will transfer to adults services.
+Those over 18 using specialist services will be transferred to adults services.

 Sleep

 Those under 18 can access the Cambridgeshire Sleep Service: Community.SupportServices@cambridgeshire.gov.uk.
-The service can advise on young people too but over 18-year-olds should ask their GP for advice.
+Those over 18 should ask their GP for advice.

 Speech and Language